GHASS19/Customer-Churn/README.md

-# Customer-Churn
+# Customer Churn
-Customer Churn using Logistic Regression, Random Forest Model and Support Vector Machine
+Imbalanced Customer Churn using Logistic Regression, Random Forest Model and Support Vector Machine to predict if the customer will churn.